anwala/teaching-network-science/spring-2023/homework/hw5-group/README.md

 * Data extraction was implemented in documented (comments and ReadMes) Python scripts (not Notebooks).
 Code for generating dataset is modular (uses separate files/functions) and reusable (no hard-coding).
 * Report includes problem summary/questions, code snippets, and is clearly written: well-organized and includes few typos/grammatical errors

-2. **Network generation (max 12 points)**: requires transforming the data into a network model involving nodes and links to model relationships.
+**Subtask 2, Network generation (max 12 points):** requires transforming the data into a network model involving nodes and links to model relationships.
 This includes deciding what relationships to model and how (e.g., (un)directed vs. (un)weighted) to represent them.

 **Grading rubric**
 * Network model is capable of addressing research questions